27 May Must Have Tools for Dev Teams to Work Remotely and Get the Most Out of It

 Trello is a fantastic tool for project management and task management.
 Visual Kanban panels are flexible, adjustable, and allow you to pack a ton of details into each card.

 Trello is not just for business but also for everyone who wants to keep and share a list with people.

 Its advantage is the ease of use and flexibility in work, and it implies quick involvement of the entire team in tasks and the ability to manage your own business.

 Asana provides a good overview of all ongoing projects in your organization.

 You can easily create to-do lists for ongoing projects in a few steps, set reminders for upcoming deadlines, and send requests to colleagues.

 13. Jira Software

 Jira Software is a project monitoring tool around which all work in the project team is done.
 With it, you can monitor work on projects from start to finish, and it ensures that each of your projects is executed at the given time and given resources.

 Jira Software’s essential features are monitoring project activities, bugs and problems, reporting, analysis, code integration, and much more.
-It is therefore not surprising that Jira is used by more than 11,000 organizations in 110 countries.
+It is therefore not surprising that Jira is used, sometimes as a Wrike alternative, by more than 11,000 organizations in 110 countries.

 Canva is a visual tool that communicates our concepts and visual ideas.
 It is a well-designed and planned arrangement of images or photographs, materials, parts of texts, and the like.